25 Kitchen Mistakes That Are Costing You Money

 Eating too much meat

-Plant-based diets tend to not only be healthier and better for the planet but less expensive, too.
-In one analysis, researchers compared the costs of a meat-based menu based on USDA MyPlate recommendations with a plant-based one.
-They found that eating a vegetarian diet could save more than $745 per year.
+Plant-based diets not only tend to be healthier and better for the planet—they’re generally less expensive too.
+In one analysis, researchers compared the costs of a meat-centric menu based on USDA MyPlate recommendations with a plant-centric one.
+They found that eating a vegetarian diet could save you more than $745 per year.

 Buying out-of-season produce